Understanding the Cascade: How Subacromial Impingement and Bursitis Lead to Rotator Cuff Tendinitis and Tears

 The Path to Rotator Cuff Tendinitis:

-As subacromial impingement and bursitis persist, the rotator cuff tendons endure ongoing friction and compression.
+Persistent subacromial impingement and bursitis subject the rotator cuff tendons to continuous friction and compression.
 This repetitive stress leads to degeneration and microtrauma within the tendons, a condition known as rotator cuff tendinitis.
 Patients with rotator cuff tendinitis often experience localized shoulder pain, particularly with overhead activities or reaching behind the back.
-Without intervention, this inflammatory process can progress, predisposing the rotator cuff to more severe injuries.
+If left untreated, this inflammation may worsen, increasing the risk of more severe rotator cuff injuries.

 The Development of Rotator Cuff Tear: